Protesters ‘Trump’ Flag Waving Rally and Speakers

 Proud Boys from Portland showed up to act as security for the pro-Trump crowd.

 Southern Poverty Law Center (SPLC) calls the Proud Boys a hate group.
-SPLC says the Proud Boys group has appeared at extremist rallies like “Unite the Right” in Charlottesville, South Carolina — the rally Trump said there were very fine people on both sides.
+SPLC says the Proud Boys group has appeared at extremist rallies like “Unite the Right” in Charlottesville, Virginia — the rally Trump said there were very fine people on both sides.

 Dan, who’s a member of the group and wouldn’t give his full name so he wouldn’t be identified, told Eugene Weekly that he and other Proud Boys were there just to protect anyone from violence because he believes in freedom of speech.
 He added that Proud Boys don’t believe in violence.